mohammad-rahi/static-portfolio/README.md

 ![Mohammad Rahi](https://github.com/mohammad-rahi/mohammad-rahi/blob/main/assets/img/readme_img.jfif)
 ## Hi there 👋, Greetings from Mohammad Rahi

 I'm a skilled front-end developer.
 I'm passionate to work with JavaScript, HTML5, CSS3, and ReactJS.
-With these front-end technologies, I can design any type of website as you like.

 I love to read articles.

 - 🌱 I’m currently learning many things, I believe that everyday is a learning opportunity.
 - 📫 How to reach me: mohammadrahi003@gmail.com